chiraglodaya/EDA_Chirag/README.md

 ### Objective: Exploratory Data analysis to explore and generate value out of this data

-# There are 3 files in the repositor
+# There are 3 files in the repository
 # EDA_insurance_Chirag.ipynb is the notebook version
 # EDA_insurance_Chirag.html is html format
 # insurance.csv is the csv file of the data